Jc11235/ML_Class_Jupyter_Demos/README.md

 ## Run the notebook from a Binder server

-If you are having trouble installing the notebooks (Windows machines could be problematic), you can click on the "launch binder" icon at the top of this readme file to launch a binder server.
+If you are having trouble installing the notebooks (Windows machines could be problematic), you can click on the "launch binder" icon below to launch a binder server.

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/Jc11235/ML_Class_Jupyter_Demos/master)